eternalseptember/rpi-test/README.md

 * Centered the change form action buttons.
 * Put messagelist on fixed position to the bottom so that it removes itself from the flexbox calculations, so the create/edit a post form stays in place after submitting a post.
 * Categories and posts lists are paginated.
+* Reordered how the models are listed.
+See `personal_blog/reorder_admin` and the last few lines of `personal_blog/settings.py`.

 #### CategoryAdmin

 * Categories list is alphabetized and shows the number of posts in that category, and both columns are sortable.
+* Categories list show the truncated category description.
 * The edit view of a category has the list of posts in that category, and each post is a link to that post's edit page.
 * In the category admin and in a category's edit page, there's a link to that category's public detail page.
 * In a category's public detail page, there is a link to the category's admin edit page.